stackify/stackify-log-monolog/README.md

             class: "Stackify\\Log\\Monolog\\Handler"
             arguments: ["application_name", "environment_name", "@stackify_transport"]
     ```
-- <b>CurlTransport</b> does not require Stackify agent to be installed, it also sends data directly to Stackify services.
+- <b>CurlTransport</b> does not require a Stackify agent to be installed and it also sends data directly to Stackify services.
 It collects log entries in a single batch and sends data using native [PHP cURL](http://php.net/manual/en/book.curl.php) functions.
 This way is a blocking one, so it should not be used on production environments.
 To configure CurlTransport you need to pass environment name and API key (license key):
     ```php
     use Stackify\Log\Transport\CurlTransport;
     use Stackify\Log\Monolog\Handler as StackifyHandler;